 Student Eligibility and Expectations

-All 2018 Tisch Summer Fellows (Boston, NYC and D.C.), as well as current Tufts students and graduating seniors who have secured their own summer internships in Washington, D.C., New York City, and Boston are eligible for alumni mentorship.
+All 2019 Tisch Summer Fellows (Boston, NYC and D.C.), as well as current Tufts students and graduating seniors who have secured their own summer internships in Washington, D.C., New York City, and Boston are eligible for alumni mentorship.
 Mentors can provide advice on career paths, navigating their city, graduate school, and life after graduation.
 This is also a great chance to meet fellow classmates interested in the government and nonprofit sectors and to create a supportive Tufts network.